-Another method that some argue can demonstrate the consumption of clean power is through a renewable energy credit (REC)-or, more generally, a clean energy credit-which represents the clean attributes of the power generated and which can be traded.
-Such instruments exist and are used by US states to comply with renewable portfolio standards (RPSs).
+Another method that some argue can demonstrate the consumption of clean power is through the procurement of a renewable energy credit (REC)-or, more generally, a clean energy credit-which represents the clean attributes of the power generated and which can be traded.
+Such instruments exist and are used by generators and load serving entities to demonstrate compliance with state renewable portfolio standards (RPSs).
 By "retiring" these "compliance RECs" so that they cannot be used for compliance with any other policy, additional clean energy must be generated to meet the RPS (if the RPS is binding), which thereby increases the overall amount of clean energy on the grid.

 "Voluntary RECs" also exist, in which the credit cannot be used to comply with any state policy.
-Widespread skepticism exists over whether acquiring and retiring these voluntary RECs has any substantive impact on clean energy generation.
-Some REC registries have begun to move to new instruments, known as Time-based Energy Attribute Certificates, which can be used to attribute the supply of clean power to the location and hour of production.
+Widespread skepticism exists8 over whether acquiring and retiring these voluntary RECs has any substantive impact on clean energy generation.
+Thus, we advise Treasury against permitting traditional voluntary unbundled REC procurement as a basis for hydrogen producers to demonstrate low carbon intensities.
+Some REC registries have begun to move to new instruments, known as Time-based Energy Attribute Certificates9 which can be used to attribute the supply of clean power to the location and hour of production.
 These new instruments may improve the situation, but more work needs to be done to demonstrate the associated impact on clean energy generation.